itschtrue/Back_To_Basics/README.md

-# Back To Basics: YOU SHOULD BE LEARNING
+# Back To Basics: Need to start doing.